Boston University School of Medicine (BUSM) Clerkships & Subinternships

 This clerkship teaches students basic geriatrics knowledge and skills to recognize and manage common geriatrics issues, such as dementia, delirium, falls, incontinence, and pressure ulcers.
 The students learn the presentation and management of common geriatric syndromes, practice interviewing and examining patients with multiple disabilities, and demonstrate the use of common geriatrics screening tools.
 They participate in a multidisciplinary approach to the care of the frail elderly in the community and in nursing homes, learning about community resources and the roles of the various team members.
 Students work under the direct supervision of geriatric attending and nurse practitioners in the home care and nursing home settings.
 The students are expected to demonstrate independent learning with an evidence-based paper and during independent home visits.

-MED MS 412: Radiology Clerkship (four weeks)
+MED MS 412: Radiology Selective (four weeks)

-The purpose of the Radiology Clerkship is to expose students to all common imaging modalities, their uses and limitations, and to develop a systematic approach to image interpretation.
+The purpose of the Radiology Selective is to expose students to all common imaging modalities, their uses and limitations, and to develop a systematic approach to image interpretation.
 Students also have an opportunity to see radiology in action, watch patients undergo exams, see consultation between clinicians and radiologists, and gain an appreciation of the contribution of imaging to clinical care.

 MED MS 030.1i: Subinternship in Family Medicine—Boston Medical Center